-(This post is being published under the category Mystery/Pyschological/Erotic Thriller, as part of the Scenes of Crime blogathon .
-Body Double was one cheesy, over the top, whacked out tribute by Brian De Palma to Hitchcock’s Rear Window and Vertigo.
-This is a hard core 80′s style thriller, that screams out “CHEESE” at all levels, and De Palma is one of those directors who can make Cheese look really good.)
+(This post is being published as part of the Brian De Palma Blogathon Body Double was one cheesy, over the top, whacked out tribute by Brian De Palma to Hitchcock’s Rear Window and Vertigo.
+This is a hard core 80’s style thriller, that screams out “CHEESE” at all levels, and De Palma is one of those directors who can make Cheese look really good.)

 YOU CAN’T BELIEVE EVERYTHING YOU SEE